Numigi/odoo-sale-addons/sale_whole_order_invoiced/README.rst

 Without validating the invoice, I go back to the sale order.

-I notice that the order is invoiced.
+I notice that the order is fully invoiced.

 .. image:: static/description/sale_order_invoiced.png